TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

 ## Version 2026.4.9.648 (9 April, 2026)
 ### Changes
 * Removed misleading “Change %” indicator from Market Watch (symbol overview and ticker strip), previously calculated from session start price.
 * Added date to Hub header next to UTC time, now displaying in HH:MM:SS UTC YYYY-MM-DD format.
 * Updated navbar UTC formatter to ensure correct date display and rollover at midnight UTC.
 * Minor GUI improvements and interface polish.
+* Fixed symbol focus behavior on the Market Watch page.
+When a filter is applied and the previously selected symbol is unavailable, selection resets to the first symbol in the filtered list.

 ## Version 2026.4.7.695 (7 April, 2026)
 ### Changes